dpauld/covid19stats-extention/README.md

 # covid19stats-extention
 Building Aan extention is alomost identical to building a web application.
 A web app is made of HTML, CSS, Javascript files, and some JSON files.
 The only difference is that the Chrome extension requires a special file named manifest.json, which contains all the configurations.

-In this project there are three files.
+In this project there are 3 files.
-3 Files, first 2 are
 1. index.html: main file that contains all the html scipts including a bootstrap cdn for styling.
 2. script.js: this is the only javascript file that will fetch the data from uk covid api (https://api.coronavirus.data.gov.uk/v1/data) and then show them accordingly.
   ```